tttapa/Linear-Algebra/README.md

 While the code is definitely useful as a linear algebra library, don't use it in critical applications.
 Use Eigen instead, it'll be faster, numerically more accurate, and more reliable.

+## Arduino

+This library requires the C++ Standard Library to work correctly.
+It should work out of the box on more powerful boards (ARM and Espressif) that ship with the STL.
+On platforms that don't support the STL out of the box, like AVR, you can install the STL through a third-party library.

+The main platform used for testing is the ESP32 (currently version 1.0.4 of the Arduino ESP32 Core).